adem-pelit/C-HashMap/README.md

 ## int dolas()
 This function can be used for wander the list.
 Every iteration, it changes gez NODE pointer as gez's next NODE's point if ne
 ## NODE* find()
-Finds data by a key that given as a parameter.
+Finds data by the key that given as a parameter.
 ## HashMap* CreateHashMap()
 Creates a HashMap and returns it.
 ## int hashing()
-Calculates hash code by given size and key.
+Calculates hash code by key and given size.
 ## int add()
+Adds given NODE into given HashMap.
 ## List* HashMapToList()
+Casts given HashMap to a List and returns the list
 ## HashMap* ListToHashMap()
+Casts given List to a HashMap and returns the HashMap.
 ## HashMap* rehash()
+Changes number of elements in given Hashmap and returns the Hashmap
 ## NODE* get()
+Returns NODE by the key that given as a parameter.
 ## int Del()
+Deletes the NODE by the key that given as a parameter.
 ## DestroyHM
+Destroys given HashMap.
 ## int lengthHM()
+Returns number of elements in HashMap that given as a parameter.
 ## int UsedList()
+Returns number of list that is not empty in Given HashMap.
 ## void Dolas()
+This is the function that execute given function for every NODE in given HashMap.
+The function that given as a parameter have to return void and get one parameter thats type is NODE.